-However, it is a good idea to keep your own log of benefits received through the OR unemployment claim to ensure that you are awarded all the payments for which you are eligible.
+Not everyone who qualifies for regular benefits will qualify for extended benefits.
 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.

 Federal-State Extended Duration Program in Oregon

 The Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB), may be available during high unemployment periods.